apache/rya/extras/rya.manual/src/site/markdown/indexReasoning.md

     domain rule will generate the same type assignment for every outgoing edge with the associated predicate.

-> Also has the ability to hold information that should be asserted if
-> and only if the node turns out to be a particular type, and return
-> that information if/when that happens.
-This is particularly useful for
-> property restriction rules.
+    Also has the ability to hold information that should be asserted if and only if the node turns out to be a particular type, and return that information if/when that happens.
+This is particularly useful for property restriction rules.

-#### mvm.rya.reasoning.mr
+#### org.apache.rya.reasoning.mr

 Contains MapReduce tools and utilities for interacting with HDFS, Accumulo, and Rya tables in Accumulo.